 We Pencils, seemingly simple though we are, offer the miracle of our creation as testimony that good management is a necessity of prosperity and wherever there are groups of humans, some form of management is as inevitable as the sun, the rain, and the good earth.
 Given the natural resources at our disposal, the only difference between shared cornucopia and unjust famine is the quality of governance.

-Today socialism is unpopular and we are in danger of the reverse because people put too much faith in the myth of unfettered capitalism because they think capitalism is being directed by the invisible hand of God when in actuality an increasing share of our daily existence is shaped by the invisible powers of management.
-In particular, corporate power has been rising for decades and it is have even reshaped many of our markets.
+Today socialism is unpopular and we may be in danger of a new problem that is in some ways similar to socialism and in other ways the exact opposite.
+In the West, people put too much faith in the myth of unfettered capitalism because they think capitalism is being directed by the invisible hand of God when in actuality an increasing share of our daily existence is shaped by the invisible powers of corporate management.
+Corporate power has been rising for decades and it has transformed our societies.
+For example, Gabaix (2016) reports that fluctuations at large corporations explain about 1/3 of the fluctuations in GDP in the US and 1/2 in France.
+In other words, large corporations are the primary drivers of recessions.
 Elite capitalists now have far more control over society than was the case in 1948 when Read wrote his essay.
 Stock market capitalization has been steadily growing faster than the economy as a whole because large corporations are have been growing increasingly dominant and taking over more of the economy.
 Even government-printed money is being replaced by electronic payments that are increasingly managed by two corporations: VISA and Mastercard.
+Luigi Zingales (2017) says rising corporate power has been reshaping democracy:

 The coming rise of artificial intelligence will only accelerate that trend by devaluing the skills of more and more classes of workers while raising the income of a few elite owners.
 Industrial capitalism has only existed for a couple hundred years in Europe and a few decades in the much of the rest of the world.
-It developed as the result of the technological changes that brought the industrial revolution and some parts of the world are still waiting for this revolution to come.
+It developed as the result of the technological changes that brought the industrial revolution.
+The developing nations of the world are still waiting for this revolution to come.
 The whole point of economic development in the third world is for poor countries to figure out how to copy the industrial revolution that made the industrialized world rich.
-Now many scholars think that we are entering a post-industrial age that many are calling the information age.
+Now many scholars think that we are entering a post-industrial age that is often called the information age.
 What kind of economic and political system will that bring?

 Every technological era has brought changes in economics and politics.
 The hunter-gatherer era had tribal government which was so loose that some scholars argue that it isn’t government at all, but there was always an important role for tribal leadership and management.
 The agricultural era brought civilization and monarchy became the predominant form of government.
 The industrial revolution has brought mass democracy.
 What system of governance will the information revolution bring?